gilligan-ees-3310-2020/lab-04-assignment/lab-04-instructions.md

 3. In cities, streets and parking lots are usually paved with asphalt.
     Roofs of houses and other buildings are often covered with asphalt shingles or black rubber-like compounds.

+    The results you got in this exercise represent covering *the entire planet* with asphalt or concrete, so they are far more extreme than you would get from only covering *part of a city* with one material or the other, but the general principle holds and in a city you would have much smaller changes, but they would be in the same direction as you found here.

     How would the choice of using asphalt for roads, parking lots, and roofs in a large city affect the local climate in the city?
 Would